Materials-Consortia/OPTIMADE/optimade.rst

 **OPTIONAL keys:**

 - :field:`$id`: String.
-  A static URI identifier that is a URN or URL representing the specific version of this level of the defined property.
+  A static URI identifier that is a URN or URL representing the specific version of the Physical Unit Definition.
-  It SHOULD NOT be changed as long as the Physical Unit Definition remains the same, and SHOULD be changed when it changes.
+  It SHOULD NOT be changed as long as the Physical Unit Definition remains the same, and SHOULD be changed when the definition changes.
   The Physical Unit Definition SHOULD be regarded as the same if the only changes that have been made are to the following specific fields at any level: :field:`deprecated`, :field:`$comment`.
   (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)

 - :field:`property-format`: String.
-  Specifies the minor version of the Property Definitions format that describes the Physical Units Definitions (i.e., these formats share version numbers).
+  Specifies the minor version of the Property Definitions format that the Physical Units Definition is expressed in.
+  (The Physical Units Definition format is not versioned independently.)
   The format is the same as described above for the `definition of the property-format field`_ in Property Definitions.
-  This field MUST be included when Unit Definitions are used standalone, i.e., when they are not embedded inside a Property Definition that already declare a :field:`property-format` at the top level.
+  This field MUST be included when Physical Unit Definitions are used standalone, i.e., when they are not embedded inside a Property Definition that already declares a :field:`property-format` at the top level.

 - :field:`version`: String.
   This string indicates the version of the Physical Unit Definition.
   The string SHOULD be in the format described by the `semantic versioning v2 <https://semver.org/spec/v2.0.0.html>`__ standard.

-- :field:`resource-uris`: List.
+- :field:`resource-uris`: List of Dictionaries.
   A list of dictionaries that reference remote resources that describe the unit.
   The format of each dictionary is: